Powder metallurgy: Hazards

 The special materials and processes used in powder metallurgy can pose hazards to life and property.
 The high surface-area-to-volume ratio of the powders can increase their chemical reactivity in biological exposures (for example, inhalation or ingestion), and increases the risk of dust explosions.
 Metals that are generally unreactive can quickly catch fire when the surface area is high.
 For instance, steel is generally not flammable, but steel wool quickly catches fire.
 Materials considered relatively benign in bulk can pose special toxicological risks when in a finely divided form.
 Inhalation of heavy metals can result in many health issues.
 Lead and cadmium are generally toxic, and cobalt can cause asthma and fibrosis in sensitive individuals.

 Risks of aluminium metal powder

 Aluminium powders are known to cause lung fibrosis among people who work with it in manufacturing plants.
-According to the CDC, workers who are exposed to large amounts of aluminium can other lung problems and abnormal chest X-rays.
+According to the CDC, workers who are exposed to large amounts of aluminium can have other lung problems and abnormal chest X-rays.
 Some workers have also had decreased performance in neurological tests.
-Exposure to aluminum can cause irritate the skin and eyes.
+Exposure to aluminum can irritate the skin and eyes.

 Aluminium powder is also highly flammable.

 Besides the risks of metal powder itself, there are many hazards during the production process as well.